Dastille/ChaosRegenerationFlow/GeneratedWhitepaper.md

     - Modular Mapping with rotating primes {251, 241, 239}
     - Matrix Shuffling (conditionally)
     - Recursive passes (up to three) while entropy continues to fall
+    - Prime choice adapts dynamically using an entropy-drop score

 Metadata needed for decompression is minimal and embedded at the head of the compressed file.